 You can decide to fight every single person who disagrees with a position of yours.
 Sometimes you have to do it, but other times you can ignore those people.

 You can decide to make sure you never say anything to upset someone.
-The problems with that are one, you never know what will trigger someone, and two, if you go out of your way too much your online presence is going to be boring; no one will want to read anything you have to say.
+The problems with that are: one, you never know what will trigger someone; two, if you go out of your way too much your online presence is going to be boring; no one will want to read anything you have to say.

 You can act like it never happened and continue doing what you’ve been doing.
 Sometimes this is the way to go, but as I said above, you might have to take some kind of stand or even think about deleting comments and such, and then deal with that as an issue.

-You shouldn’t make too fast of a decision unless you were prepared for someone to dislike what you had to say, but you also shouldn’t wait too long to respond.
-Whether you know it or not people are watching; if it can affect business in any way making the best choice possible needs thought behind it.
+You shouldn’t make decisions too fast unless you’re prepared for someone to dislike what you had to say, but you also shouldn’t wait too long to respond.
+Whether you know it or not, people are watching.
+If it can affect business in any way, making the best choice possible needs thought behind it.
 However, if you feel it needs to be said, take a stand and be ready to back it up.

 Are you scared?
 Don’t be.
 Sure, bad things can happen, but for the most part if your goals are pure, you’ll be just fine.